Why Patterns

 - features are hard to reuse

-- team friction
+- team velocity slows down

 - features behave the same way everywhere